-At the core of FASPE are its five fellowship programs—Business, Journalism, Law, Medical and Seminary—which award fellowships to American and international graduate students in professional schools and to early-career professionals.
-Every year, 12 to 15 fellows are chosen in each discipline through a competitive application process.
+At the core of FASPE are its six fellowship programs—Business, Design & Technology, Journalism, Law, Medical and Seminary—which award fellowships to American and international graduate students in professional schools and to early-career professionals.
+Every year, 12 to 18 fellows are chosen in each discipline through a competitive application process.

 Each program is comprised of an intensive two-week trip during the early summer to Germany and Poland where fellows attend seminars and visit historical sites.
 The trips all begin in Berlin and continue on to Krakow and Auschwitz.
-Fellows in the Business, Journalism and Law programs travel together, sharing meals and several interdisciplinary seminars in addition to their discipline-specific classes.
-Fellows in the Medical and Seminary programs travel together with the same benefits.
+Fellows in the Business, Design & Technology, and Law programs travel together, sharing meals and several interdisciplinary seminars in addition to their discipline-specific classes.
+Fellows in the Medical, Journalism, and Seminary programs travel together with the same benefits.

 The individual fellowship programs are led by faculty who are professors in graduate schools, practicing professionals and historians.
 The curricula were designed by leading ethicists, practitioners and historians.
 The itineraries focus first on the actions of professionals in Nazi Germany—so as to provide the fellows with a grounding in the importance of their professions.
 The second portions of the trips are devoted to contemporary issues in the professions.